Oenanthe crocata aka Hemlock Water Dropwort

 Common names

-Water Dropwort, Water Dropworts, Oenanthe
+Hemlock Water Dropwort, Water Hemlock, Water Dropwort

-How to care for Water Dropwort
+How to care for Hemlock Water Dropwort

 Difficulty

-Water Dropwort is a low-maintenance plant that requires minimal attention, making it an excellent choice for beginners.
+Hemlock Water Dropwort is a low-maintenance plant that requires minimal attention, making it an excellent choice for beginners.

 Water

-Water Dropwort should be watered regularly, allowing the soil to dry out between waterings.
+Hemlock Water Dropwort should be watered regularly, allowing the soil to dry out between waterings.

 Lighting

-To ensure optimal growth, the Water Dropwort prefers bright diffused light for 6-8 hours each day.
+To ensure optimal growth, the Hemlock Water Dropwort prefers bright diffused light for 6-8 hours each day.
 Insufficient light can result in slow growth and leaf drop, so it's important to find a well-lit location for this plant.
 Place it near a window, within a distance of 1 meter (3 feet), to enhance its potential for thriving.

 Dormancy

-During the cold period, it is common for Water Dropwort to go dormant and their growth may slow down, so waterings should be spaced out more during this period.
+During the cold period, it is common for Hemlock Water Dropwort to go dormant and their growth may slow down, so waterings should be spaced out more during this period.

 Toxicity